Select a Minor for full description and course list.

 This innovative, interdisciplinary minor adds to the breadth of a liberal arts education by combining scriptwriting and production skill sets alongside the sophisticated analysis of filmic texts using film theory and criticism.
-You will be encouraged to select courses based on your intellectual and professional interests that fall within the Department of Literature, Journalism, Writing, and Languages and the Department of Communication and Theatre.
+You will be encouraged to select courses based on your intellectual and professional interests that fall within the Department of Literature, Journalism, Writing, and Languages and the Department of Communication Studies.
 (17-20 UNITS)

 Multiple language fluency will prepare you to participate effectively in a multilingual global society.
 A minor in French is offered to those who wish to complement study in another discipline.
 Coursework can only approximate a bilingual setting and does not necessarily guarantee appropriate language proficiency.
 Therefore, students are encouraged to immerse themselves in the target language and complete more than the minimum number of language classes.
 (26 UNITS)